ujjwal-kr/epictracker/README.md

 - I will make a machine learning algorithm in future which will try to match the encrypted cookies to figure out the target.
 - I may create dummy marketing services to demonstrate the (targeted ads) tracking process close to the realworld.

+## So what's taken ?
+- Your operating system information.
+- Browser information.
+- CPU and GPU.
+- Your IP address.
+- Your rough location.
+(Based on the IP address)
+- Your internet provider name
+- Your timezone

 ## Current Arch-
 I use some javascript APIs which is listed in the `client` folder, as [index.js](https://github.com/ujjwal-kr/ip-sniff/blob/main/client/index.js) and sends to to a HEROKU backend, the source is in the `index.js` of the root directory.
 The server takes in your IP and does a quick IP lookup, also acccepts the cookie and logs in the server.